 The Kaweah Delta Health Care District's Emergency Medicine Program welcomed its first class of 6 residents on July 1, 2013.
 Due to the wonderful unopposed learning that comes with a new graduate medical education program, our residents have had amazing experiences in their first few months of training.
-Kaweah Delta Medical Center attracts patients from all the neighboring communities and the hospital's commitment to creating an ever-improving learning enviroment makes our institution an ideal site to train in Emergency Medicine.
+Kaweah Delta Medical Center attracts patients from all the neighboring communities and the hospital's commitment to creating an ever-improving learning environment makes our institution an ideal site to train in Emergency Medicine.

-Just some of our strengths:
+Some of our strengths:

 - 90,000+ annual ED visits

 - Level 3 Trauma Center with dedicated surgical hospitalists and a brand new helipad

 - An expert core and clinical ED faculty

 - An extensive medical simulation lab -- the largest in the region and has the latest 3G Sim Man